 Oregon State UniversitySpecial Collections & Archives Research Center

 Welcome.
-The Oregon State University Libraries Special Collections & Archives Research Center, located on the 5th floor of The Valley Library, is home to the university’s unique collections of manuscripts, archives, photographs, and books.
+The Oregon State University Libraries Special Collections and Archives Research Center (SCARC), located on the 5th floor of The Valley Library, is home to the university’s unique collections of manuscripts, archives, photographs, and books.

-We collect in five main areas: the History of OSU, the History of Science, Natural Resources, Multiculturalism in Oregon and Rare Books.
-We also administer the university's Records Management Program.
+SCARC's collecting priorities include: the History of OSU, the History of Science, Natural Resources, Multiculturalism in Oregon, the OSU Queer Archives, and Hops and Brewing History.
+We also administer the university's Records Management Program, are home to a robust Oral History Program, and have numerous Rare Books collections.

 University History and Records